Asian shares soft, China slowdown fears resurface

-Indian shares extended their gains following an election victory last week by the opposition Bharatiya Janata Party and its allies, seen as more business-friendly than the outgoing Congress party.

-"I think (the market) will remain choppy until we get some clear indications or more comfort around some of these high multiples.
-The key thing for a lot of investors here are these prices are a bit rich - is it being justified by earnings?" said John Milroy, investment adviser at Macquarie Bank.
+"A sense of fragility has reappeared on the markets," Credit Agricole said in a note to clients.

+"US data is definitely on the weak side, except for non-farm payrolls.
+The situation is quite similar in China, with demand indicators for April (fixed-asset investment and retail sales) signalling more downward pressures," it added.

-Given some of the uncertainty about the global economic outlook, monetary support was a key theme for investors, with the European Central Bank taking centre stage.
+Given some of the uncertainty about the global economic outlook, monetary support was a key theme for investors, with the European Central Bank taking centre stage as it seeks fresh steps next month to shore up the euro zone economy.

-Five senior sources have told Reuters that the European Central Bank is preparing a package of policy options for its early June meeting, including cuts in all its interest rates and targeted measures aimed at boosting lending to small- and mid-sized firms.

 Another focus, given a light data calendar in the next couple of days, is on the minutes of the Fed's policy meeting due on Wednesday, in which analysts expect to find a discussion on the Fed's exit strategy from super-easy policy.